Fall of the Derg regime

 The fall of the Derg was a military campaign that resulted in the defeat of the ruling Marxist–Leninist military junta, the Derg, by the rebel coalition Ethiopian People's Revolutionary Democratic Front (EPRDF) on 28 May 1991 in Addis Ababa, ending the Ethiopian Civil War.

-The Derg took power after deposing Emperor Haile Selassie and the Solomonic dynasty, an imperial dynasty of Ethiopia that began in 1270.
+The Derg in 1974 had taken power after deposing Emperor Haile Selassie and the Solomonic dynasty, an imperial dynasty of Ethiopia that began in 1270.
 The Derg suffered from insurgencies by different factions of separatist rebel groups since its early years, beginning with the Ethiopian Civil War.
 The 1983–1985 famine, the Red Terror, and resettlement and villagization made the Derg unpopular with the majority of Ethiopians tending to support insurgent groups like the Tigray People's Liberation Front (TPLF) and Eritrean People's Liberation Front (EPLF).

 With the establishment of the People's Democratic Republic of Ethiopia in 1987, the Derg, led by Mengistu Haile Mariam, was subdued by rebel groups due in part to lack of support from the Soviet Union since 1990.

-EPLF account

-One account of the Eritrean People's Liberation Front (EPLF) written in the 1980s provides little information about their struggle against the Derg regime, but not their political ideologies.
-The book, Dieter Beisel's Reise ins Land der Rebellen (Rowohlt Verlag, Hamburg, 1989), was a prominent firsthand work of journalism based on the events surrounding the rebel groups.

 Pre-Derg separation movement: 1958–1974

 In September 1962, Eritrea was federated with Ethiopia under Emperor Haile Selassie as the ninth province of the Ethiopian Empire after being ruled as Italy's colony and then put under British administration during the Second World War in 1941.
 As a result, the Eritrean Liberation Movement (ELM) was formed in Sudan in 1958 to fight for independence.

 Haile Selassie's regime became more authoritarian; political parties were persecuted and freedom of speech and press generally suppressed, and the native languages of Eritrea were banned in favor of Amharic.

 Although Eritrean resistance prevailed throughout the Emperor's reign, the turning point came in the formation of armed separatist groups and movements.
 Muslim herdsman lowlanders often cemented separatist movements while Christians in the highlands of Eritrea favored joining with Ethiopia.
 In July 1960, the ELM formed the Eritrean Liberation Front (ELF) in Cairo, and was majority-Muslim.
 The number of attacks toward the imperial Ethiopian government went from 4 in 1962 to 27 in 1966.
-The ELF then grew its wing, the Eritrean Liberation Army, in early 1967, forcing the Ethiopian government to deploy two brigades in a three-phase counterinsurgency operation codenamed Wegaw (lit. "trash").
+The ELF then grew its armed wing, the Eritrean Liberation Army, in early 1967, forcing the Ethiopian government to deploy two brigades in a three-phase counterinsurgency operation codenamed "Wegaw" (lit. 'trash').